ERC Consolidator Grant 2025 · 60 months

 Where TRANSFORM is being tested.

-Multi-source mobility data has been secured across three European cities.
+Multi-source mobility data secured across three European cities.

 Rotterdam